TonySkorik/chronograph/README.md

 This method have two parameters.

 * `samplingFactor`, which is a value between 1 and 100 that indicates the rough percentage of the messages to output.
-* `shouldAlwaysReportLongRunningOperations`, which indicates whether the sampling factor should appy to long running operation report if it is enabled.
+* `shouldAlwaysReportLongRunningOperations` (optional), which indicates whether the `samplingFactor` should apply to the long running operation report if it is enabled.
+By default long running operations got reported rgardless of the `samplingFactor`.

 The sampling is implemented by getting a random value between 1 and 100 at the chronograph creation and checking `samplingFactor` against this value.